batis4/batis4/README.md

 ## 🚀 About Me

-I am a passionate software developer and UI/UX enthusiast from Yemen.
-Currently, I am in my third year of university studying Computer Science and continuously improving my skills in programming and software development.
+I am a passionate software developer and AI enthusiast from Yemen.
+Currently, I am in my third year of university studying Computer Science and continuously improving my skills in software & web development

-I enjoy creating innovative tools and projects that solve real problems, such as my WhatsApp Unlocker tool and my AI assistant project called **SAM**.
-I have experience working with various technologies including C#, Next.js, React, Qualcomm diagnostics, and automation using ADB.
+I enjoy creating innovative tools and projects that solve real problems, such as my ALNOAMANY-TOOL and my AI assistant project called **SAM**.
+I have experience working with various technologies including C#, Next.js, Qualcomm diagnostics, automation ADB, and laravel & ASP.NET frameworks as backend.

 I love open-source and sharing my work to help others and collaborate with the community.